 An estate or trust is an entity that can be set up in order to protect your assets from excessive taxation.

-With both estates and trusts there are many complexities to consider.
-While it is perfectly legitimate to use either to protect your assets the IRS heavily scrutinizes both types of entities in order to catch people using a trust or an estate to illegally hide income or assets.
+With both estates and trusts, there are many complexities to consider.
+While it is perfectly legitimate to use either to protect your assets, the IRS heavily scrutinizes both.
+This strict scrutiny is used in order to catch people using a trust or an estate to illegally hide income or assets.